 272 adults that had undergone a total knee replacement on one leg due to severe osteoarthritis were enrolled in the study.
 The researchers measured testosterone levels and did a WOMAC pain questionnaire.
 They also looked at the function of the operated and non-operated knee before and 6-8 weeks post-surgery.

-They found that operated individuals with higher testosterone had lower pain scores in both men and women.
-Yet, when looking at the “good knee”, they found testosterone levels didn’t influence debilitating pain in either gender.
+They found the operated knee had higher testosterone levels with lower pain scores in men and women.
+When looking at the “good knee”, they found testosterone levels didn’t influence debilitating pain in either gender.
 However, higher testosterone levels caused less disability in women.

 Overweight men had more pain with lower testosterone levels.
 Obese women with higher testosterone were less likely to have knee osteoarthritis!